w3c/wot-thing-description-toolchain-tmp/tests/data/14-non-standard/README.txt

-This category contains examples regarding how additional non-standard metadata could be used to personalize or adapt a Thing Description to a specific situtation or appplication.
+This category contains examples demonstrating use of additional non-standard metadata to personalize or adapt a Thing Description to a specific situation or application.